 Vibriosis is caused by a common tank bacteria.
-Most of the time, this bacteria does not cause any issues for your fish.
-However, if their defenses are lowered due to stress or immune-deficiency, Vibrio spp. can cause life-threatening disease.
+Most of the time, these bacteria do not cause any issues for your fish and exist in the detritus or debris in the aquarium substrate.
+However, if the fish’s defenses are lowered due to stress or immune-deficiency, Vibrio bacteria can cause life-threatening disease.

-There are known strains that are more virulent and will cause more severe outbreaks than other species.
+There are known Vibrio species that are more virulent and will cause more severe outbreaks than other species.
 Vibriosis is a zoonotic disease and can infect humans, sometimes with very serious consequences.

 What is Vibriosis?